l00sed/FCD-S22-62275/Eric_Zhuyun/README.md

 ![Eric   Elaine_FCD_M6 toolpath diagram](https://user-images.githubusercontent.com/104148009/165726811-4932cc29-b304-491b-a633-d01ac0a153a6.jpg)
 ## Instructions for Use

-This project uses a [_Grasshopper]_ script&mdash; which is a file that contains the algorithm to generatively design our spaceframe.
-You must have Rhino X to open the `.3dm` file.
+This project uses a <a href="https://drive.google.com/file/d/1Xx-BAiJOEaJtxtih9Y5A21Z39kpJK6yz/view?usp=sharing">Grasshopper</a> script&mdash; which is a file that contains the algorithm to generatively design our spaceframe.
+You must have Rhino 6 or 7 to open the <a href="https://drive.google.com/file/d/1bM4RsLYVoZxPGBMB9QUbIUNgtJYaGrF9/view?usp=sharing"> rhino 6&7 file</a> file.

 **Dependencies**